EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 ----------

  With our flexible and scalable Volumes, you can add SSD-based storage as needed to each of your cloud servers.
 You can expand Volumes to up to 10TB in size and add up to 16 Volumes per cloud server, making them suitable for storage-heavy applications.

-###  Volumes  ###

-Expand your cloud instance with high-availability SSD block storage for € 0.044 GB / per month.

-0.0440 max./mo  Billing on an hourly basis

 [Get started](https://console.hetzner.com/)